interconnectedcloud/qdrouterd-operator/README.md

 ## Manage the operator using the Operator Lifecycle Manager

 Ensure the Operator Lifecycle Manager is installed in the local cluster.
-By default, the `catalog-source.sh` will intall the operator catalog resources in `operator-lifecycle-manager` namespace.
+By default, the `catalog-source.sh` will install the operator catalog resources in `operator-lifecycle-manager` namespace.
 You may also specify different namespace where you have the Operator Lifecycle Manager installed.

 ```
 $ ./hack/catalog-source.sh [namespace]